SMS Bismarck: Design

 After the Franco-Prussian War of 1870–1871, the newly formed Kaiserliche Marine (Imperial Navy) began an expansion program to strengthen the fleet.
 The naval command determined that modern steam corvettes were necessary for scouting purposes, as well as overseas cruising duties to protect German interests abroad.
 The six ships of the Bismarck class were ordered in the early 1870s to supplement Germany's fleet of cruising warships, which at that time relied on several ships that were twenty years old.
+They were designed as a smaller and more economical version of the preceding s.

 Bismarck was 82.5 m long overall, with a beam of 13.7 m and a draft of 5.68 m forward.
 She displaced 3386 t at full load.
 The ship's crew consisted of 18 officers and 386 enlisted men.
+Her hull had a straight stem and was sheathed with zinc to prevent marine biofouling on long voyages abroad.

-She was powered by a single marine steam engine that drove one 2-bladed screw propeller, with steam provided by four coal-fired fire-tube boilers, which gave her a top speed of 12.5 kn at 2530 PS.
+She was powered by a single marine steam engine that drove one 2-bladed screw propeller, with steam provided by four coal-fired fire-tube boilers, which was vented through a single, retractable funnel.
+Her propulsion system gave her a top speed of 12.5 kn at 2530 PS.
 She had a cruising radius of 2380 nmi at a speed of 9 kn.
 As built, Bismarck was equipped with a full ship rig, but this was later reduced.

-Bismarck was armed with a battery of sixteen 15 cm 22-caliber (cal.) breech-loading guns and two 8.8 cm 30-cal. guns.
-She also carried six 37 mm Hotchkiss revolver cannon and had two 35 cm torpedo tubes in her bow, above the waterline.
+Bismarck was armed with a battery of sixteen 15 cm 22-caliber (cal.) breech-loading guns and four 8 cm 25-cal. guns.
+She had two 35 cm torpedo tubes in her bow, above the waterline.
+Her armament was revised several times during her career; by 1890, the number of 15 cm guns had been reduced to ten.
+She also had six 3.7 cm Hotchkiss revolver cannon installed for close-range defense against torpedo boats.
+In the early 1900s, she was rearmed with a pair of 10.5 cm guns, ten 8.8 cm guns, and four 3.7 cm guns.